 Best for Variety

-Colorful lights, loud noises and the chance to go crazy are always big hits.
 This little drum set gives your tot four ways to play and learn.
-There’s a number mode where a number will be counted every time your toddler hits a drum.
+It has a number mode that counts up whenever your toddler hits a drum.

-There’s also a mode with the alphabet, phonics, and words: excellent for babbling babes.
-Your child can play freestyle, with 16 different drum sounds, or they can play along to a beat by following the lights.
+There’s also a mode that teaches the alphabet, phonics, and words: excellent for babbling babes.
+Your child can play freestyle with 16 different drum sounds, or they can play along to a beat by following the lights.

-Kids and their (sometimes) forgetful parents can forget to turn off electronic toys.
+Kids (and their sometimes-forgetful parents) sometimes neglect to turn off electronic toys.
 Then you might wake up to dead batteries and a sobbing child.
-Luckily this drum set has a power-saving function, where it goes to “sleep” when left untouched.
+Luckily this drum set has a power-saving function that allows it to “go to sleep” when left untouched.

 - Three electronic drums plus one cymbal.